PeeJeeDR/phaser-3-webpack-cordova/README.md

 ```

 This command will run an emalator on your machine if you have installed Android studio (Android) or XCode (iOS).
-If you device is connected to your machine with a cable it should open there.
+If your device is connected to your machine with a cable it should open there.

 **NOTE: There is no live/hot reload with the `cordova run` command.
-Use `yarn serve` instead to test on device.**
+Use `yarn serve` instead to test on your device.**

 #### Build
 ```